mbest/knockout-key.subkey/README.md

 #### Interfaces

-This plugin exports `ko.keySubkeyBinding.makeBinding`, which can be used to manually generate a *key.subkey* binding handler.
+This plugin exports `ko.keySubkeyBinding.makeHandler`, which can be used to manually generate a *key.subkey* binding handler.
 It both saves the handler in `ko.bindingHandlers` as *key.subkey* and returns the handler object.
-If the specified binding handler was already created before, `makeBinding` will create a new one, overwriting the old one.
+If the specified binding handler was already created before, `makeHandler` will create a new one, overwriting the old one.
 You can use this, for example, to create an alias for a binding:

-    ko.bindingHandlers.valueOneWay = ko.keySubkeyBinding.makeBinding('attr.value');
+    ko.bindingHandlers.valueOneWay = ko.keySubkeyBinding.makeHandler('attr.value');

-This plugin also exports `ko.getBindingHandler` with similar functionality to `makeBinding`.
+This plugin also exports `ko.getBindingHandler` with similar functionality to `makeHandler`.
 But `getBindingHandler` will simply return, rather than re-create, an existing binding handler.

 As described in the section about custom bindings, when trying to dynamically create an `x.y` (for example) binding handler, this plugin will call `ko.bindingHandlers.x.makeSubkeyHandler('x', 'y', 'x.y')` if the function exists, which should return a binding handler object for that sub-key (with `init` and/or `update` functions).